JamFox/docs.jamfox.dev/docs/content/homelab/minecraft.md

 - InvMove: move with inventory open
 - FallingTree or other to cut down full trees instead of block by block
 - Any mini- and/or worldmap mod
+- The More Roads Travelled (dyamic terrain errosion)

 ### Engagement